-A safe and confidential space to discuss whiteness and white supremacy frankly and honestly.
+A brave and confidential space to discuss whiteness and white supremacy frankly and honestly.

 Guiding questions designed to investigate your thoughts, feelings, needs, and values around acting in solidarity with people of color.

-Resources (articles, videos, book recommendations, podcasts, etc.) to spark critical thought and offer new perspectives on issues related to white supremacy and racial justice.
+Resources (articles, videos, book recommendations, podcasts, etc.) to spark critical thought and offer new perspectives on topics related to white supremacy and racial justice.

 A chance to uncover and challenge your beliefs and implicit biases around whiteness, race, and oppression.

 Accountability and support with taking concrete steps to deepen your solidarity with black and brown communities.

 Why does this matter?

 Black men are 7 times more likely to experience violence at the hands of police and self-appointed vigilantes than white men.
 In 2010, the median net worth for a white family was $134,000, but the median net worth for a Latino family was $14,000, and for a Black family it was $11,000.
 For the last 60 years, the unemployment rate for Black Americans is about twice as high as for white Americans.
 From 1934 through 1968, it was legal to discriminate against Black and Latino Americans who sought out home loans (a practice known as redlining).
 Currently, if you apply for a job with a white sounding name, you’re 50% more likely to get a callback for an interview than if you apply with a Black sounding name.

 As white people, we hold racial privilege.
 One of the most powerful things we can do is to understand use that privilege to benefit those who do not hold it.

 We are at an historic moment in history.
 Violence against black and brown people is being broadly exposed, and people of all races are standing up and saying that enough is enough.
 How white people respond in this moment will go down in history.
 I want to stand on the side of justice, and I want to stand there with you.